awemorris/PlayfieldEngine/README.md

   tiny yet mighty language designed for game scripting.

 * **Rendering**:
-  Supports DirectX 9/11/12, Metal, OpenGL, and a fallback software renderer for wide compatibility.
+  Supports native DirectX 9/11/12, Metal, OpenGL, OpenGL ES, and WebGL for wide compatibility.

 * **Audio**:
-  Provides lightweight audio support through DirectSound, Audio Unit, ALSA, and other APIs.
+  Provides lightweight audio support through native DirectSound (Windows), Audio Unit (macOS/iOS), ALSA (Linux), OSS (BSD), and other APIs.

-* **Small Footprint**:
+### StratoHAL

-  The entire runtime fits within ~2MB, making it suitable for embedded systems or constrained environments.
+StratoHAL originated as the codebase of a 2D game engine developed since 2001, and has been open-sourced with a proven record of exceptional stability.
+Evolving over a quarter century from the Windows 9x era, StratoHAL has grown to support macOS, Linux, iOS, Android, WebAssembly, and Unity.
+It has been running reliably on smartphones for more than a decade.
+While SDL3 already exists as a popular open-source alternative, StratoHAL covers the same major platforms as SDL3 — and uniquely provides console support through Unity without relying on any NDA-restricted code.

 ### Platform Support